President, Terry Trafton – Kansas City

 Debra Walker currently serves as the Acting Deputy Director with the Missouri Department of Mental Health (DMH).
 In addition, she serves as the Director of the Office of Public & Legislative Affairs.
 She is the DMH Liaison to the Missouri Mental Health Foundation and serves on the board as an ex-officio member.
 Her previous work experience includes Broadcasting, Public Relations, Media and Communications, Marketing and Event Planning.

-Executive Director, Patty Henry – Jefferson City
+Executive Director, Connie Cunningham – Jefferson City